-Michelle Ellis is a talented photographer and a wonderful artist, who love taking pictures mostly close to nature, painting and drawing.
+Michelle Ellis is a talented photographer and a wonderful artist, who loves taking pictures mostly close to nature, painting, and drawing.
 With a great composition and determination to produce more and more creative work, Michelle has set a standard from the very beginning of her photography career.
-It’ll be exiting to see how her work progresses as she garners more experience.
+It’ll be exciting to see how her work progresses as she garners more experience.

 Some other hobbies of Michelle besides photography: